dnsviz/dnsviz/README.md

 ### Fedora RPM Build and Install

 A Fedora RPM can be built for either python2 or python3.
-For Fedora 29, building with python2 is preferred because the version of pygraphviz is buggy with python3.7.
-For Fedora Rawhide, python2 packages are being removed, so python3 is preferred.
+However, note that with Fedora releases after 29, python2 packages are being removed, so python3 is preferred.

 The value of ${PY_VERS} is either 2 or 3, corresponding to python2 or python3.